brikrey67/rails-views/readme.md

 After you start working on a new branch, from the terminal run:
 ```
 bundle install
+rake db:drop
 rake db:create
 rake db:seed
 ```

 > Postgres troubles?
 Is your blue elephant running?

-Here, we are just installing our app's dependencies, and running the setup for our app's database locally.
+Here, we are just installing our app's dependencies, and running the set up for our app's database locally.

 To test that it works, try starting the server:

 ```
 rails s
 ```

 Then in your browser, navigate to the `http:localhost:3000` to visit your app in its default development environment and you should be greated by Ruby on Rails welcome page.
 Success!

+What does it mean to 'start a server'?

+It means you've told your computer to start listening for requests being made to a specific URL.
+In this case, the URL is localhost:3000.
+The 3000 is a "port".
+Your computer can listen for requests coming from thousands of directions, as if it was a secretary holding thousands of office phones.
+3000 is one of them.
+---
 A good place to start reviewing our code base so far, in any rails app, is our application's routes.

 ## Route-Controller-Action Relationship (10 / 40)